openedx/.github/docs/decisions/0001-namespacing-branches.rst

 1. We will not forbid project participants with write access to repositories from pushing branches or tags to the canonical upstream hosted at the openedx GitHub organization
-2. We will require that project partipants namespace their branches and tags to clarify their origin and purpose
+2. We will require that project participants namespace their branches and tags to clarify their origin and purpose
 3. The global namespace will be reserved for global project purposes